Compare the Best Credit Cards (June 2025)

 Runner Up (Cashback): The BNZ Advantage Classic - Best Cashback for Annual Spend under $10,000

-Our View: The BNZ Advantage Classic visa card offers the best cashback rate of 0.67% and a low card fee of $40 per year.
+Our View: The BNZ Advantage Classic visa card offers a great cashback rate at 0.67% and a low card fee of $40 per year.
 You can put the cash you earn towards your credit card bill.
 You will have to spend $6,000 per year to earn back the card's annual fee.

 The Deal: